International reactions to the Syrian civil war: States

-People's Republic of China
+China

 The Foreign Ministry Spokesperson Jiang Yu said on 24 May 2011: "China believes that when it comes to properly handling the current Syrian situation, it is the correct direction and major approach to resolve the internal differences through political dialogue and maintain its national stability as well as the overall stability and security of the Middle East.
 The future of Syria should be independently decided by the Syrian people themselves free from external interference.
 We hope the international community continues to play a constructive role in this regard."
 On 4 October 2011, Russia and China vetoed a resolution that would have threatened the Syrian government with targeted sanctions if it continued military actions, claiming they wanted to prevent a "Libyan intervention scenario".
 Later they admonished the Syrian Government, expressing their desire for them to reform and respect the will of the Syrian people.

-Chinese media blamed violence in China's Xinjiang province in June 2013 on extremists from Syria.
+Chinese media blamed violence in China's Xinjiang Uygur Autonomous Region in June 2013 on extremists from Syria.
 The Global Times reported that members of an East Turkestan faction had traveled from Turkey to Syria.
 "This Global Times reporter has recently exclusively learned from the Chinese anti-terrorism authorities that since 2012, some members of the 'East Turkestan' faction have entered Syria from Turkey, participated in extremist, religious and terrorist organisations within the Syrian opposition forces and fought against the Syrian army.
 At the same time, these elements from 'East Turkestan' have identified candidates to sneak into Chinese territory to plan and execute terrorist attacks."
 It also cited the arrest of 23-year-old Maimaiti Aili, of the East Turkestan Islamic Movement (ETIM), and said that he had fought in the Syrian civil war.
 Dilxat Raxit, the Sweden-based spokesman for the World Uyghur Congress, denied Uyghur involvement.
 Foreign Ministry spokeswoman Hua Chunying did not directly respond to the claims, but said that China has "also noted that in recent years East Turkestan terrorist forces and international terrorist organizations have been uniting, not only threatening China's national security but also the peace and stability of relevant countries and regions."